forensic-architecture/devops/timemap_datasheet/README.md

 ## Time Map Google Cloud Platform Provisioning

-If you don't have a server to run this on currently then you can set one up in the Cloud on a Google Cloud Platform Virtual Machine.
+If you don't have a server to install Timemap on then you can set one up in the Cloud on a Google Cloud Platform Virtual Machine.
 For more info see [ReadMe](./timemap_datasheet/docs/GCP_README.md)